 Please note that some of the information may be triggering for some individuals.
 If you need immediate assistance, please call your local crisis services.

-It is essential to understand that symptoms come from somewhere and to develop awareness and compassion for oneself.
+It is essential for folx affected by acute, chronic, and/or complex trauma to understand and recognize the ways your experience impacts you.
+Understanding that symptoms come from somewhere develops awareness and compassion for oneself.

-One's response to trauma is more than just the memory of the experience, it is how the trauma has impacted the brain and body.
+One's response to trauma is more than just the memory of the experience.
+It is how the trauma has impacted the brain and body.

 Many therapists state that they work with individuals who have experienced trauma, but few have specifically trained to do so.
-I chose to focus on providing trauma specific services because our understanding of the effects of trauma from an interpersonal neurobiology perspective parallel our understanding of how prenatal alcohol exposure affects physiological development.
+I chose to focus on providing trauma-specific services because our understanding of the effects of trauma from an interpersonal neurobiology perspective parallel our understanding of how prenatal alcohol exposure affects physiological development.

 Natascha has received the BC Professional Firefighter Association (BCPFFA) Silver Seal of Endorsement and has completed Level 2 of the Occupational Awareness Training for Healthcare Professionals.
 To learn more about the First Responders' mental health services, please follow the link.